Token Launching

 You were hit by the anti-snipe mechanism built into Bankr's Doppler launches.

-• It decays to the standard 1.2% over approximately 10 seconds
+- It decays back to the normal trading fee over approximately 10 seconds

 What to do next time: wait at least 10–15 seconds after a token launches before buying.